 Shopping On Ocean Avenue In Belmar

 From sunscreen and souvenirs, to newspapers and custom t-shirts, you'll find a little bit of everything at the retail merchants on Ocean Avenue in Belmar.
 Check out Eastern Lines Surf Shop and Beckman's on the Beach along the 1600 block of Ocean Avenue.
 We also love the selection of beachwear and gifts at the Beach Nut boutique at 804 Ocean Avenue (next to Jimmy's Pizza Place).
-COVID-19 UPDATE: Non-essential retail businesses were allowed to re-open for indoor shopping on June 15, 2020.
-Stores are allowed to have 50 percent of their approved capacity inside.
-Employees and customers must wear face coverings and practice social distancing.
-In addition, some stores may also have merchandise for sale on the sidewalk.
+COVID-19 UPDATE: Employees and customers must wear face coverings inside and practice social distancing while shopping.
 Please contact each business directly prior to visiting to find out if they are open, their social-distancing rules, and hours of service.

 Live Like A Local: Rent A Belmar Beach House